Special programs

 Figuring out if you need to apply for a special program designation

 You don’t need a formal designation from the Human Rights Commissioner to start a special program.
-In fact, most special programs in British Columbia run without this designation.
+In fact, many special programs in British Columbia run without this designation.
 The difference is that, if you don’t have this designation and a complaint against your program is made to the Human Rights Tribunal, the case may be heard and you may need to defend the program.

 There are other exemptions in the Human Rights Code that may apply, depending on your organization and your initiative.
 This may be relevant to your decision on whether to apply for a special program designation from the Human Rights Commissioner.